NET-BYU/networking-course/_labs/nibbletorrent-peer.md

 You will be implementing a simplified version of a BitTorrent peer, called NibbleTorrent.
 NibbleTorrent is a peer-to-peer protocol, just like BitTorrent, but without the [Bencoded data](https://en.wikipedia.org/wiki/Bencode) and simplified interactions between peers.
 You will be downloading files using the following procedure:

 1. Get a torrent file and parse it.
-You can download them here.
+You can download a bunch of them [here]({% link assets/torrents.zip %}).

 2. Make a request to the tracker (listed in the torrent file) to get a list of peers that are seeding that file.
 I am providing the tracker.
 By making a request to the tracker, you are adding yourself as a peer for that torrent.